 1. Check the instrument driver's readme or download page for required software and any other special instructions.

 2. Confirm you have installed the National Instruments software required to communicate with your device: Determine the Version of the NI Software Installed on My Computer.
 You also want to confirm the software was installed in the correct order: Installation Order for Multiple NI Software Products.
 Make sure you check the readme file, included in each download page, and in the installation media, to determine if it is compatible with your computer.
-Examples of required drivers to communicate with their respective hardware.
+Below are some examples of drivers required to communicate with their respective hardware:

 3. Make sure that if you need the drivers for development that you are not downloading the driver labeled "Runtime".

 4. Confirm successful communication through NI-VISA (or other supporting software).
 Getting Started with Instrument Control, and Instrument Control: Set Up Hardware will walk you through this process.

 Confirm that your instrument driver is installed correctly.
 You can find all instrument drivers in the Instrument Driver Network (IDNet):

 Note: If you will be using IVI-C Class Drivers, you will need to configure the IVI Logical Name and Driver session in MAX and then Save the settings.
 Refer to the next document for those instructions: Getting Started Using National Instruments IVI with LabVIEW or LabWindows™/CVI